aleszu/text-mining-course/README.md

 # Text analysis methods

-This section will introduce methods for tokenization, n-gram analysis, hierarchical cluster analysis and part-of-speech analysis.
+This section will introduce methods for tokenization, n-gram analysis and part-of-speech analysis.
 We will then conduct a brief text analysis activity to isolate top words, top phrases and top parts of speech for a dataset.

 ## Tokenization